 With its gold dome, InterContinental Chicago is one of the city’s most iconic buildings.
 But have you ever wandered its historic halls?
 Learn more about InterContinental Chicago’s historic building from 1929 and where to look for architectural history inside.

-Chicago’s biggest art show EXPO Chicago returns to Navy Pier featuring around 170 contemporary galleries from 36 countries.
+Chicago’s biggest art show EXPO Chicago returns to Navy Pier, featuring around 170 contemporary galleries from around the world.
 Visit the International Exposition of Contemporary and Modern Art for a dose of creativity, and don’t miss the EXPO’s artist talks, installations, and more.

 27. Devil in the White City Tour